 Materials for construction

-The floating tiki bar plans become tangible through identification of the construction materials.
-Here are materials that you may need:
+The floating tiki bar plans become tangible through the identification of the construction materials.
+Here are the materials that you may need:

 - Marine boards or plywood sheets